 Injectable products are often covered differently than oral regimens by public and private insurance, and these differences can result in very different cost-sharing for clients.
-There are generally two ways LAI ART can be covered: as a medical benefit or as a drug benefit.
+There are generally two ways LAI ART can be covered: as a medical benefit or as a pharmacy benefit.
 When the drug is covered as a medical benefit (which might be the case if it is not self-administered), providers purchase the drug upfront from a specialty distributor and then bill the payer (whether that's a public or private insurance or RWHAP Part B/ADAP).
 This is also called "buy and bill" because the providers are buying the drug themselves and then billing the payer.
-When it is provided as a drug benefit, providers are submitting a prescription through a specialty pharmacy and the specialty pharmacy is purchasing the drug via a specialty distributor or wholesaler.
+When it is provided as a pharmacy benefit, providers are submitting a prescription through a specialty pharmacy and the specialty pharmacy is purchasing the drug via a specialty distributor or wholesaler.
 The specialty pharmacy then ships the drug to the provider to administer to the patient (also known as "white bagging").
 The provider then bills the payer for the cost of administering the medication (and other professional services), but the billing for the drug itself happens at the pharmacy level.
 A third option for procuring the drug is through "clear bagging" where a health system's internal specialty pharmacy manages inventory and delivers the medication to the health system provider administering the medication.
 As discussed above, some payers cover provider-administered products as both a medical or pharmacy benefit, and providers can choose how they bill for it.
+Regardless of the procurement mechanism, it is important for RWHAP frontline staff to work with clients to confirm payer coverage, utilization management, and cost sharing before ordering a LAI product.